 In its early years, the girls’ school at Salem was led by the unmarried women of the Moravian community, who were known as Single Sisters.
 The Single Sisters lived together and were economically self-sufficient, a rarity for women in the eighteenth century.

-In 1826, the school welcomed its first Native American student, Sally Ridge, who was the daughter of a Cherokee chief.
-Jane Ross, the daughter of another Cherokee chief, was also a student at Salem, but in 1838, she left the school to join her family on the Trail of Tears.
+In 1826, the school welcomed its first Native American student, Sally Ridge, who was the daughter of Cherokee leader Major Ridge.
+Jane Ross, the daughter of another Cherokee chief, was also a student at Salem, but she left the school to join her family on the Trail of Tears in 1838.

 Today, Salem College’s student body ranks among the most racially and ethnically diverse in the state.

-The inspiring mission of the Single Sisters has continued for nearly two hundred and fifty years and is evident in the dedication of our faculty, the enthusiasm and commitment of our students, and the academic and professional success of our alumnae.
+The inspiring mission of the Single Sisters has continued for nearly 250 years and is evident in the dedication of our faculty, the enthusiasm and commitment of our students, and the academic and professional success of our alumnae.
 Across America and around the world, Salem’s more than 15,000 alumnae are serving as teachers, physicians, researchers, artists, musicians, inventors, community volunteers, and business executives.

 At Salem, we are educating the next generation of leaders in all of these fields.
 And the extraordinary education that Salem provides continues to be grounded in the Moravian tradition of love and respect for all.